OB-lab/James-et-al.-2023-MolecularEcology/README.md

 ```

 ## Calculating allele frequency

-Using the low-coverage variant caller ANGSD v0.930 (Korneliussen et al. 2014) variable sites were called in regions from the auxin and shoot gravitropism gene set across all study populations, then allele frequency at these sites calculated jointly within each study population.
+Using the low-coverage variant caller ANGSD v0.930 [(Korneliussen et al. 2014)](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-014-0356-4), variable sites were called in regions from the auxin and shoot gravitropism gene set (regions available in files).
+This was done for all populations (separately for natural and recombinants).

+angsd -bam bam-file-paths.txt \
+        -GL 1 \
+        -rf gene-regions.txt \
+        -out snp-sites \
+        -doMaf 2 \
+        -SNP_pval 1e-6 \
+        -doMajorMinor 1 \
+        -minMaf 0.05 \
+        -nThreads 10

+Parameter notes:
+GL 1: calculates genotype likelihood with the Samtools method
+doMaf 2: assumes fixed major allele inferred from genotype likelihoods (GLs), unknown minor (sums GLs of alleles to pick)
+SNP_pval 1e-6: keeps only sites with a p-value less than 1e-6
+doMajorMinor 1: uses a maximum likelihood approach to choose major and minor alleles
+minMaf 0.05: filters for sites with minimum minor allele freq >0.05

+then allele frequency at these sites calculated jointly within each study population.